-If you are interested in seeing if scleral lenses are right for you, our staff at Dr.'s Eyecare Scleral Lens and Keratoconus Center help patients from all over Burlington or Cherry Hill, New Jersey.
-Dr. Robert Levy will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Dr.'s Eyecare Scleral Lens and Keratoconus Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Burlington and Cherry Hill, New Jersey, and Dr. Robert Levy will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision

 Our patients report comfort as the most prominent feature of the scleral lens.
 Throughout the fitting process, we survey our patients on how the lenses feel, and not surprisingly, the usual feedback we get is “fine” or “I can’t feel them at all”.

 Traditional contact lenses are much smaller, typically 9 -10 mm in diameter.
 With each blink, the contact lens moves a bit over the cornea and the lid tends to roll over the edge of the lens as well.
 Many patients report being unable to wear them for more than a few hours at a time due to the discomfort.